History of the Green Bay Packers: 2017–2018 Missing the Playoffs

-2019-present: Matt LaFleur Era
+2019–present: Matt LaFleur Era

-2019-present: Consecutive NFC Championship losses
+2019–2021: Consecutive NFC Championship losses

 In 2019, the Packers hired Titans offensive coordinator Matt LaFleur to be their next head coach.
 This ended up being a good decision for the Packers, as they won their first three games.
-The Packers would score at least 20 points in each of their victories following a 10-3 victory over the Chicago Bears.
+The Packers would score at least 20 points in each of their victories following a 10–3 victory over the Chicago Bears.
 However, the Packers' kryptonite was revealed in Week 12, as the San Francisco 49ers ran all over them, 37–8.
 The Packers would sweep the division and acquire a 13–3 record and a first-round bye.
 The Packers would win the divisional round against the Seattle Seahawks 28–23, but lose the NFC Championship Game to the 49ers, 37–20, while allowing a halftime shutout of 27–0, the largest in NFC Championship history.

 In 2020, the Packers returned for a second shot at the Super Bowl under LaFleur.
 The Packers were one of the most dominant teams of 2020, equaling their 2019 record of 13–3.
 This time, they earned the now-lone first-round bye and home-field advantage throughout the playoffs.
 The Packers won their first postseason game against the Los Angeles Rams 32–18, but lost the NFC Championship for the second year in a row and fourth time in a row overall, this time to the eventual Super Bowl champion Tampa Bay Buccaneers.
 Aaron Rodgers won his third NFL MVP award.

-The next year saw the Packers again dominante going 13-4 earning their third consecutive first-round bye.
-However, they were eliminated in the divisional round, losing 13-10 to the San Francisco 49ers.
+The next year saw the Packers again dominate, going 13–4 and earning their third consecutive first-round bye.
+However, they were eliminated in the divisional round, losing 13–10 to the San Francisco 49ers.
 Rodgers again won NFL MVP.

+2022–present: End of an era, beginning of a new one

+2022 was a hard year for the Packers, with Davante Adams being traded to the Las Vegas Raiders during the off-season, which was in part affected by the potential departure of Aaron Rodgers in 2022 or 2023.
+Some rare highlights from the 2022 season included a 31–28 comeback victory over the Dallas Cowboys in overtime and a 41–17 victory over the playoff-bound Vikings on New Year's Day.
+The Packers finished the year with an 8–9 record, missing the playoffs for the first time since 2018 due to losing against the Lions in the final week of the season.
+The season marked the end of the Aaron Rodgers era in Green Bay as he was traded to the New York Jets on April 26, 2023, due to differences in communication between Rodgers and the Packers.
+Following Rodgers’ departure, Jordan Love would become the team’s next starting quarterback, after being Rodgers’ backup for three seasons.